· 3 min read

 A Roll from the Everyday Table

 No name attaches to this one and no year does either, and that is the honest description rather than a gap to paper over.
-Gurkensalat Brötchen is everyday food, the kind that is assembled at home from whatever the cucumber and the cream or the vinegar bottle allow, and the kind no one writes down because everyone already knows it.
-The roll is a way of carrying a side dish that Germans have eaten for generations, lifted onto bread for a light supper or a summer snack.
+Gurkensalat Brötchen is everyday food, assembled at home or behind a counter from whatever the cucumber and the cream or the vinegar bottle allow, and the kind no one writes down because everyone already knows it.
+What can be dated is the salad it carries, not the sandwich.
+The dressed cucumber salad was a settled part of the nineteenth-century German household repertoire: Henriette Davidis, whose Zuverlässige und selbstgeprüfte Recepte of 1845 became the standard German cookbook for generations, gives it as ordinary summer fare, the cucumber salted and drained much as it still is.